-Of course, if you know someone who’d be the perfect fit for the job, feel free to use your personal network of connections to fill the role.
-Or, broaden the search using online job boards, social media and recruitment services.
+Of course, if you know someone who’d be the perfect fit for the job, feel free to use your network of connections to fill the role.
+Alternatively, broaden the search using online job boards, social media and recruitment services.

-Pick a unique name that gets across who you are at what your cause it, without being similar to an existing non-profit’s name.
-Search the charities register here to check the names of registered charities.
+When setting up a charity it’s important to pick a unique name that gets across who you are and what your cause is, without being similar to an existing non-profit organisation’s name.
+Search the charities register to check the names of registered charities.

 Note: if you want to include the word ‘charity’ in your name, you’ll need approval from the Charity Commission.

-Choosing a structure for your charity or non-profit affects a number of things, including:
+Choosing a structure for your charity or non-profit organisation affects several things, including:

 - Who runs the organisation